 Director of Accessibility

-Kyann Flint, the host of Spark Access, is a passionate advocate for the disability community.
+Kyann Flint is a passionate advocate for the disability community.
 As a person with a disability, Kyann lives life with the motto of “Defying the Defined Disability”; she strives to educate society on how social barriers, like ignorance and stereotypes, that limit the disability community.
 Kyann is also a lover of coffee and travel.

-Jan Flint received her BA in Education from Central Washington University and is a retired teacher.
+Jan Flint received her B.A. in Education from Central Washington University and is a retired teacher.
 She is a children’s book author who is currently creating a nine-book series on disability inclusion.
-Jan also loves to travel and learning about different cultures–the excitement of new places and new foods.
+Jan also loves to walk her dog Lily and teach her tricks.
+Jan enjoys traveling and learning about different cultures–the excitement of new places and new foods.

 Erin Howard, a student at Western Washington University double majoring in Physics and Math/Computer Science, is from Bremerton, Washington.
 They are a part of the DO-IT organization, a 2019/2020 Google Lime Scholar, and a 2021 NCWIT Collegiate Award finalist.
 Erin recently got into bead weaving which they find relaxing.